CocoaHeadsCyprus/CocoaHeads-Cyprus-Meetup/.github/ISSUE_TEMPLATE/talk-proposal.md

 ---
 name: Talk Proposal
-about: If you are interested in making a Kotlin-related tech talk at one of our meetups, please fill out the issue
+about: If you are interested in making a iOS-related tech talk at one of our meetups, please fill out the issue
 title: ''
 labels: ''